 The “Ankle Brace” Trap

 Many people try to solve this weakness by slapping on a tight, rigid ankle brace.
 Do not fall into this trap!
-While a brace might feel supportive, relying on it long-term is dangerous.
-Braces act as a crutch, causing your stabilizing muscles to atrophy.
-Your ankle becomes permanently weak because you wear the brace.
+While a brace might feel supportive, relying on it long-term causes your stabilizing muscles to atrophy.
 You should strive to build natural strength so that an artificial brace is completely unnecessary.

 The Solution: Active, Functional Rehab